-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay If you have exhausted your skilled nursing facility (SNF) benefits or if the skilled nursing facility (SNF) stay is not reasonable and necessary, we will not cover your skilled nursing facility (SNF) stay.
+What you must pay when Services that are covered for you vou get these services Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay If you have exhausted your skilled nursing facility (SNF) benefits or if the skilled nursing facility (SNF) stay is not reasonable and necessary, we will not cover your skilled nursing facility (SNF) stay.
 However, in some cases, we will cover certain services you receive while you are in the skilled nursing facility (SNF).
-Covered services include, but are not limited to Physician services Discusset is tests (liles lel tests) • You pay \$0.
-Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician • You pay \$0. • A-ray, radium, and isotope therapy including technician materials and services • See "Outpatient diagnostic tests and therapeutic services and supplies".
-Surgical dressings • You pay \$0 for items covered by Medicare. • Splints, casts, and other devices used to reduce fractures and dislocations • You pay \$0 for items covered by Medicare. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • You pay 20% coinsurance.
-Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • You pay 20% coinsurance. • Physical therapy, speech therapy, and occupational therapy • You pay \$10 per visit.
+Covered services include, but are not limited to Physician services You pay \$0.
+Diagnostic tests (like lab tests) You pay \$0.
+X-ray, radium, and isotope therapy including technician See "Outpatient materials and services diagnostic tests and therapeutic services and supplies".
+Surgical dressings You pay \$0 for items covered by Medicare.
+Splints, casts, and other devices used to reduce fractures and You pay \$0 for items dislocations covered by Medicare.
+Prosthetics and orthotics devices (other than dental) that You pay 20% replace all or part of an internal body organ (including coinsurance. contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, You pay 20% arms, and eyes including adjustments, repairs, and coinsurance. replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy You pay \$10 per visit.

-Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+Medical nutrition therapy

+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.

 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.

 There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.

-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Medicare Diabetes Prevention Program (MDPP)

+MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.

 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

 There is no coinsurance, copayment, or deductible for the MDPP benefit.

-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs

+These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant You pay 20% coinsurance.
+Covered drugs include:

+- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant

+You pay 20% coinsurance.

 For your exact cost, you may call Customer Care at the number on your plan ID card.